yjl9903/snowpack-plugin-revealjs-yaml/README.md

 ]
 ```

 You can create custom element rule in the plugin option.
+Implement function `fn(el) { ... }` to generate html text.

 ### Create new section